A Letter from our Founder

 Kara Lubin, Founder, 100 Mile Club®

 The 100 Mile Club® is more than just a walking or running club.
 The 100 Mile Club is also a life skills program.
 The life skills for the 100 Mile Club® are based on The Pyramid of Success, created by legendary basketball coach and close family friend, Coach John Wooden.
 Through the personal experience of running (or walking) 100 miles at school, each person is given unique situations in which to truly experience each and every one of the life skills outlined in The Pyramid of Success.

-Through our newsletter we suggest teachers or head coaches use one life skills each day discussing it before the kids go out to run.
+We suggest teachers or head coaches use one life skill each day discussing it before the kids go out to run.
 Skills can change by month, trimester, or focus on the same ones all year.
 It is up to each coach to determine what their class or school needs.

 No written word,